nih-cfde/training-and-engagement/docs/TrainingRepoReleasePlan/TrainingRepo-Release-Plan.md

 - Use the `Edit` button on the right top corner
 - Modify the release titles if applicable, add date and save draft

-Checklist for internal release:
-   - All PRs tagged for the upcoming release start preparation for successful merge into `dev` and successfully rendered.
-   - The original PR author should ensure all review comments (if any) are addressed prior to merge.
-   - All new tutorials should follow the style guide for formatting and tutorial arrangement.
-   - If changes requested from a reviewer on a PR cannot be completed by the internal release deadline, the PR author should relabel with the next release date.
-   - Connect intra tutorials that were merged into `dev` if applicable
-   - Release notes are modified and merged.

-### Final merge

-This phase will involve merging `dev` into `stable`.
-Allotted timeline would be 5 business/working days until release date.
 Merging from `dev` to `stable` requires group approval.
 For this phase, one PR will be opened for merge into `stable` and the approval for merge will be based on the rendered website with the following checklist:
    - If new features were merged check for functionality across entire site
    - Check for tutorial rendering on multiple browsers, modes (normal, incognito) and devices (phone, tablet, laptop)
         - [ ] Chrome